 How to Pick a Pediatric Rheumatologist

 - Other parents.
-A great way to connect with other parents in the Arthritis Foundation’s Live Yes JA Parent online community.
-Learn more and sign up at liveyes.arthritis.org.
+A great way to connect with other parents is the Arthritis Foundation’s Live Yes!
+JA Parent online community.

-- The American College of Rheumatology’s online directory.
+- The American College of Rheumatology’s online directory, at my.rheumatology.org/find-a-rheumatologist.
 Select “Pediatrics” in the page’s “filters” section.

 - Your insurer.
 If you are on a preferred provider organization (PPO) or health maintenance organization (HMO) plan, your insurer will provide a list of covered or preferred pediatric rheumatologists in your area.

 - Your local Arthritis Foundation office.
-Visit arthritis.org/local-offices to find one.
 Ask for the person who supports juvenile arthritis families.

 - Local medical centers.

 Factors to Consider